 So why would I want expensive speaker wire?

-Well, expensive speaker wire is typically of excellent quality, it (usually) will make your speakers sound fantastic as all good wire should, and it has the added benefit of being extremely aesthetically pleasing.
+Well, expensive speaker wire is typically of excellent build quality, it (usually) will make your speakers sound fantastic as all good wire should, and it has the added benefit of being extremely aesthetically pleasing.
 If your entertainment center is a showpiece in your home, attractive cabling and wire can be that extra touch that makes your home theater truly shine.
 For more on the subject of who needs expensive audio cables, check out this article from our friend Steve Guttenberg.